 The Prima Donna/Wag the Director: Frank Sinatra the actor was a bit of a handful as kept demanding only one take per scene.
 The first attempt felt the most genuine, so why bother with another?
 This was mostly true of his vanity projects (Ocean's Eleven) or brief cameo appearances, such as in Cannonball Run.

-Tom Hanks Syndrome: In the '40s, he played a singing and dancing sailor in Anchors Aweigh and On The Town.
-In 1953's From Here To Eternity (which reignited his career) he played a loose-cannon Army private, and in 1955's The Man With The Golden Arm, he plays a fresh-out-of-prison drug addict, in an era where the topic was highly controversial, no less.
+Tom Hanks Syndrome: In the '40s, he played a culture-shocked sailor in Anchors Aweigh and On The Town.
+Hoping to finally earn top billing, he campaigned for the role of Sky Masterson in Guys and Dolls, but was railroaded into playing Nathan Detroit (yet another Butt Monkey), to his vocal frustration.
+This began to change in 1953's From Here To Eternity, which reignited his career: he played a loose-cannon Army private.
+In 1955's The Man With The Golden Arm, he plays a fresh-out-of-prison drug addict, in an era where the topic was highly controversial, no less.